 Avoid cold air

 On the same note, avoid cold air!
-The main reason baby boys pee when they’re being changed is because the cold air hits their lower belly and makes them pee.
+The main reason baby boys pee when they’re being changed is because cold air hits their lower belly and makes them urinate.
 By avoiding changing in cold rooms, you can avoid that to a degree.

 I’ve also seen advice to encourage them to pee when the cold air hits by using a cold wipe or wash cloth on baby boy’s lower belly when the diaper is still on.
-I never dId this personally, because I foresee that not working well if baby cried at the cold and moved.
+This never works well for me, personally.

 Wait for a bit after waking